Ain3x/Technical_Assignment-Present_Connection/README.md

 ## 🧪 Testing

 Testing via UnitTests was not done but functionality was tested by hand.
-Since the maim functionality is reserve, cancel today and cancel the whole range, it was mainly bug catching.
+Since the main functionality is reserve, cancel today and cancel the whole range, it was mainly bug catching.

 ---